nhs-england-tools/repository-template/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 ## Notes

-There is an emerging practice to use projects like [act](https://github.com/nektos/act) to make GitHub Actions even more portable. ~~The recommendation is for this tool to be assessed at further stages of the [nhs-england-tools/repository-template](https://github.com/nhs-england-tools/repository-template) project implementation, in the context of this decision record.~~ Update: Please, see the [Test GitHub Actions locally](../user-guides/Test_GitHub_Actions_locally.md) user guide.
+There is an emerging practice to use projects like [act](https://github.com/nektos/act) to make GitHub Actions even more portable. ~~The recommendation is for this tool to be assessed at further stages of the [nhs-england-tools/repository-template](https://github.com/nhs-england-tools/repository-template) project implementation, in the context of this decision record.~~ Update: Please see the [Test GitHub Actions locally](../user-guides/Test_GitHub_Actions_locally.md) user guide.

 ## Actions